 Under Chinese law, dual nationality is not recognised.
 However, Hong Kong's basic law allows dual nationals of Chinese descent to register their Australian nationality with the Hong Kong Immigration Department if they wish to be considered as a national of Australia.
 Doing so would ensure access to Australian consular services, if required.
 If you are an Australian/Hong Kong dual national, seek further information on completing a Declaration of Change of Nationality, and the consequences of this, from the

 Hong Kong Immigration Department.

 The levels of air pollution in Hong Kong may aggravate bronchial, sinus or asthma conditions.
-People with existing heart or respiratory illnesses should reduce physical exertion and outdoor activities on days when very high pollution levels are recorded.
+If you have an existing heart or respiratory illness, reduce physical exertion and outdoor activities on days when very high pollution levels are recorded.
 The

 Hong Kong Environmental Protection Department provides up-to-date air quality reports and advice on its website.